 Bailey Bear appeared in some of the most popular Cavalier Matters memes, including “it’s pancake day, I shouldn’t have to put up with this crepe” and the recent toilet roll “assistance dog”.
 Sadly those Teddy-bear cute looks predisposed him to suffer terribly with his CM/SM – when combined with chronic pancreatitis, it is very difficult to effectively manage the pain.

 Bailey Bear was an amazing character, he had a huge personality and capacity to make you laugh at his antics.
 He brought so much joy to our lives and to those whom spent time with him.

 He loved to play with the other dogs, and welcomed all Cavalier visitors to the Castle.
-He didn’t really like any other dog breeds though, only Cavaliers, he would shout at any other dog!
+He didn’t really like any other dog breeds apart from (Teddy and Poppy the Poodle) , he only tolerated other Cavaliers, he would shout at any other dog!
 We used to say he was ‘breedist’ 😊.

 He was a very affectionate boy whom loved company and cuddles.
 A real character; he would bark at any animals on the television screen and do a zoomies lap of honour after having a poo.
 At the time it seemed funny but we soon learned it was a symptom of his SM – for many affected dogs, crouching to poo causes strange sensations and/or pain, and may lead to them exhibiting odd behaviours.